ls1intum/Artemis/doc/jenkins-gitlab/JENKINS_AND_GITLAB_SETUP.md

     </details>

-4. Copy the ID of the API token and put it into the Artemis configuration _application-prod.yml_:
+4. Copy the ID of the API token and put it into the Artemis configuration _application-artemis.yml_:

         artemis:
             continuous-integration: